Resident Programs General Admission Procedures

 Students Academically Suspended or Academically Dismissed from Liberty University may appeal for readmission under Academic Amnesty per the following protocols:

-- The student must not have been enrolled at the University for a period of three (3) years.
-(Example: If the student’s last enrollment was in the Spring 2016 term, he/she would not eligible to appeal for Academic Amnesty until after the Spring 2019 term.)
+- The student must not have been enrolled at the University for a period of two (2) years.
+(Example: If the student’s last enrollment was in the Fall 2018 term, he/she would not eligible to appeal for Academic Amnesty until after the Fall 2020 term.)

 - The student must submit a written appeal for readmission to the Registrar’s Office through the designated portal.
 The appeal should include a thorough explanation of